 From Triumphs to Royal Enfields to Harley Davidsons, classic motorcycles often need a different type of insurance in place protecting them.
-The policies will vary between insurers, but some of the options and extras you might want to consider looking for in a policy include;
+The policies will vary between insurers, but some of the options and extras you might want to consider looking for in a policy include:

 - Agreed values – Most classic motorcycle insurance policies will allow you to set and agree a value for your bike when the policy starts.
 Since vintage and classic bike values can vary depending on model, rarity and condition, this is an important figure to agree before the policy starts.

 - Limited mileage discount – Many classic bikes are kept on display or as projects for much of the year.
 If you don’t ride your bike often, you may find some insurers willing to offer discounted premiums.
-You’ll just need to make sure you don’t exceed any mileage limits you agree to as this may lead to additional charges later on.
+You’ll just need to make sure you don’t exceed any mileage limits you agree to as this may lead to significant additional charges later on.

-- The amount and type of cover you need will vary from bike-to-bike, and rider-to-rider
+- The amount and type of cover you need will vary from bike to bike, and rider to rider.

-- To help you find the right cover, our comparison service lets you quickly compare up to 40 insurers policies and premiums
+- To help you find the right cover, our comparison service lets you quickly compare up to 40 insurers policies and premiums.